How Are Bone Metastases Diagnosed?

 Bone metastases are sometimes found because they cause problems, but in some cases, they’re found before you have any symptoms.
 Your doctor may do lab tests and imaging tests (like x-rays or bone scans) to see if and/or how far the cancer has spread.
 These tests may show bone metastases.

 Imaging tests to find bone metastases

 Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of the body.
-Imaging tests may be done for a number of reasons, including to help find out if cancer has spread to the bones.
+Imaging tests may be done before, during, and after cancer treatment for a number of reasons, including to help find out if cancer has spread to the bones (or any other part of the body).
 People who are suspected of having bone metastases often have one or more of these tests.

 Regular x-rays may show signs of the cancer’s spread to the bones.
-X-rays are often among the first tests ordered if a person with cancer is having bone pain or other symptoms.
+X-rays are often among the first tests done if a person with cancer is having bone pain or other symptoms.

-In osteolytic or lytic metastases, the cancer cells dissolve some of the minerals in the bone, making an area of the bone less dense.
-If the cancer has destroyed enough of the bone, these changes appear on x-rays as a darker hole in the gray-white bone image.
+In osteolytic (OS-tee-oh-lit-ik) or lytic (LIT-ik) metastases, the cancer cells dissolve the bone, making part of it less dense.
+If the cancer has destroyed enough of the bone, these changes look like a darker hole in the gray-white bone seen on the x-ray.

-Osteoblastic or blastic metastases cause an area of the bone to appear denser or sclerotic.
+Osteoblastic or blastic metastases cause an area of the bone to look denser or sclerotic.
 On x-rays, these metastases show up as spots that are whiter than the bone around them.
-This is seen more commonly in certain cancers, such as prostate cancer and some breast cancers.

 Often, bone metastases have both lytic and blastic features.

 X-rays can also show fractures (breaks) in bones that have been weakened by metastases.